Cameron-James-Mah/Rasberry-Pi-Pico-5x5x5-LED-Cube-Patterns/README.md

 - Other tools depending on how you want to build your cube frame

 # Building the cube
+There are many videos showing different ways of building the frame of an LED cube.
+We followed one to build our frame(can't remember which video) and I would personally find one that suits you better given the materials/equipment you have to work with.

 # Wiring
 To understand the wiring you have to understand basic circuits.
 I personally had very little knowledge about circuits before doing this project but there isn't much you need to know for this.
 The first thing to understand is that for an LED to light up it needs to be part of a complete circuit.
 In other words the LED would need to recieve voltage(not too much and not too little) through its anode(longer lead) and exit through its cathode(shorter lead) and reach ground.